Tripura violence: SC agrees to hear plea challenging UAPA charges against journalists, lawyers

 The police have invoked the Unlawful Activities (Prevention) Act against the lawyers Ehtesham Hashmi, Amit Srivastava, Ansar Indori and Mukesh Kumar.

-The police have also written to Twitter, asking it to suspend these accounts that allegedly circulate distorted and objectionable content.
+The police have also written to Twitter, Facebook and YouTube to freeze the accounts of the 102 social media users.

 The accounts against whom the police have sought action include those of journalists Mohammad Sartaj Alam, Shyam Meera Singh and CJ Werleman, and former Aligarh Muslim University student leader Sharjeel Usmani.